By Yvonne Hignell, Care & Support Services Director

 If you’re legally classed as homeless (see the ‘Am I classed as homeless’ section, above) your local council must provide you with help, such as advice or accommodation.
 The help you get will depend on factors such as:

 - Your connection to the local area

 - Whether or not you’re in priority need, for example, you’re elderly, have dependents or are disabled (this no longer applies in Scotland)

 - Whether the council feels you became homeless through no fault of your own

 You can find out how to apply as homeless on Shelter’s website.

 The charity also has a guide on housing rights to help you work out what help you’re eligible for.

 Don’t forget, if you’re struggling to keep a roof over your head, we’re here for you.
+We support those who work (or have worked) in the automotive industry, or are dependent on someone who is.
 You can ring our free, confidential helpline on 08081 311 333 or use our online chat.